Allana-Gibson/AR-Research-Project/README.md

 # AR Research Project
- Analyze the affect of social situations while using AR
+ Analyze the affect of awareness in social situations while using AR